A Lagrangian filling for every cluster seed: Non-degeneracy of curve QPs for plabic fences

 \item A collection of curves $\tau_2,\ldots,\tau_l\in\SC$, $l\in\N$, with intersection pattern exactly given by $\tau_i$ intersects $\tau_{i+1}$ positively, at a point $t_{i,i+1}$ and $\tau_l$ intersects $\g_1$ negatively at $t_{l,1}$. \end{enumerate}

-Figure \ref{fig:Bigon_LeftRight} depicts a case with $s=4$ and $t=3$.
-Note that some curve $\g_i$, resp.~some curve $\tau_i$, might equal some of the other curves $\g_j$, resp.~the other curves $\tau_j$.
-The argument that now follows works in that case as well.
+Figure \ref{fig:Bigon_LeftRight} depicts a case with $s=4$ and $l=3$.
+Note that some of these curves $\g_i$ and $\tau_j$ might be equal to each other.
+For instance a curve $\g_i$, resp.~some curve $\tau_i$, might be equal to some of the other curves $\g_j$, resp.~the other curves $\tau_j$, or a curve $\g_i$ might be equal to a curve $\tau_j$.
+The argument that now follows works in any of these cases.
+Note nevertheless that, due to the fact that $P_{\la,\rho}$ is oriented, it is not possible for $\g_i$ to equal $-\g_j$ or $-\tau_j$ for any $j$, and similarly for the $\tau_i$ curves.